Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 \subsection{Dependence on Opening Angle $\theta_{op}$}

-Figure~\ref{f7} shows the time evolution of the forward shock wave on z-axis for models with different opening angle jet injections.
-Generally, the forward shock wave propagates fast and succeeds to break out if the opening angle is small.
-It is mainly attributed to two reasons.
-One reason is that the isotropic flux is increased by the small cross-sectional area of the injected jet, and the other is the increment of the accretion rate.
-A wide opening angle tends to interrupt the accretions and reduce the jet power (see Figure~\ref{f8}).
+Figure~\ref{f8} shows the time evolution of the forward shock wave on the z-axis for models with different opening angles of the jet at the injection site.
+Generally, the forward shock wave propagates fast and succeeds in breaking out if the opening angle is small.
+It is mainly attributed to two reasons: One reason is that the isotropic flux is increased by the small cross-sectional area of the injected jet, and the other is the increment of the accretion rate.
+A wide opening angle tends to interrupt the accretions and reduce the jet luminosity (see Figure~\ref{f9}).

 Note that the overall dynamics for very wide opening angle jets (e.g. $\theta_{op} = 36$ and $45^{\circ}$) are more complex than the collimated jets.
-As shown in Figure~\ref{f7}, the jet breakout time for $\theta_{op}=45^{\circ}$ models are (slightly) earlier than $\theta_{op}=36^{\circ}$ models in all types of progenitors.
+As shown in Figure~\ref{f8}, the jet breakout time for $\theta_{op}=45^{\circ}$ models are (slightly) earlier than $\theta_{op}=36^{\circ}$ models in all types of progenitors.
 It is because the fall back process plays an important role for wider jets by enhancing the accretion rate.
 Indeed, for WRop45, the accretion rate reaches $\dot{M} \sim 1 M_{\sun}/s$ at $t = 45$ s, and leads to the strong outflows from the inner boundary and finally to the shock breakout.
 Thus, the late time activity of the central engine is possible for a wide opening angle due to the strong fallback accretions, even though the mean accretion rate decreases with time in the late phase.
 (But these wide opening angle jets are not suitable to produce the relativistic outflows, see below).